Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> What I am doing now </h3>

 <p> Currently, I am searching for a new position!
-Since my temporary position at the Missouri House of Representatives ended in July of 2023, I have been spending my time helping my family out with temporary health issues, traveling, and working as a salesperson for my brother's secondhand goods business. </p> <br>
+Since my temporary position at the Missouri House of Representatives ended in July of 2023, I have been spending my time helping my family out with temporary health issues, traveling, and working part time as a freelance analyst. </p> <br>

 <h3> My hobbies </h3>